 Connecting the East River Waterfront to its neighboring Lower Manhattan areas of South Street Seaport, Chinatown, the Lower East Side, and East River Park is critical to improving public access to and utilization of the waterfront area.
-The project has improved the east-west connection to the Waterfront by enhancing the historic slips of Catherine, Peck Slip, Montgomery and Rutgers that were once an integral part of the working waterfront and more recently function more as city streets and roadbeds.
-Once a place to berth ships for repairs and maintenance the slips have been filled in leaving wide corridors between City blocks.
+The project is intended to improve the east-west connection to the Waterfront by enhancing the historic slips of Catherine, Peck Slip, Montgomery and Rutgers that were once an integral part of the working waterfront and more recently only function only as city streets and roadbeds.
+Once a place to berth ships for repairs and maintenance, the slips were filled in and left a wide corridor between City blocks.

 The East River Waterfront Access project redesigned Catherine Slip, Rutgers Slip, and Montgomery Slips as median open spaces with unifying elements such as seating, paving, and plantings.
-Peck Slip's historic character has been reinforced and may become a new vibrant pedestrian plaza with a similar planting vocabulary punctuated by a water feature, recalling the days when the East River actually flowed into the slips.
-The project has already improved the conditions on these slips by providing multiple easy and attractive pedestrian access points from the waterfront to the interior of Lower Manhattan.
+Peck Slip's historic character would be reinforced by a new vibrant pedestrian plaza with a similar planting vocabulary and punctuated by a water feature, recalling the days when the East River actually flowed into the slips.
+The project improves the existing conditions on these slips by providing multiple easy and attractive pedestrian access points from the waterfront to the interior of Lower Manhattan.

-The initial Partial Action Plan provided funding to improve the north-south connection between the East River Park and the East River Waterfront Esplanade by opening the closed-off roadway next to Pier 42 to create a walkway and bikeway on the waterside section of the road with a berm parallel to the walkway/bikeway.
+The initial Partial Action Plan provided funding to improve the north-south connection between the East River Park and the planned East River Waterfront Esplanade by opening the closed-off roadway next to Pier 42 to create a walkway and bikeway on the waterside section of the road with a berm parallel to the walkway/bikeway.
 The first amendment to this Partial Action Plan approved by HUD in September 2010, eliminated \$1,000,000 of funding for this portion of the project.
-The funding was no longer needed as a result of construction coordination with other Lower Manhattan projects.
+The funding was no longer needed because of construction coordination issues with other Lower Manhattan projects and delays in completion of this work.

-Improvements to the historic slips and streets have already enhanced existing spaces, provided more usable public open space, and increased direct public access to the East River.
+The improvements to the historic slips and streets enhances existing spaces, provides more usable public open space, and increases direct public access to the East River.

-The project offers east-west access improvements and enhancements to open spaces at Peck Slip in the South Street Seaport area, Catherine Slip and Montgomery Slip in Chinatown, and Rutgers Slip in the Lower East Side.
+The project offers east-west access improvements and enhancements to existing open spaces at Peck Slip in the South Street Seaport area; Catherine Slip and Montgomery Slip in Chinatown and Rutgers Slip in Lower East Side.

 This project benefits residents, workers, and visitors to Lower Manhattan with its enhanced open space.
-The neighborhoods directly adjacent to the project are South Street Seaport, Chinatown and the Lower East Side, all of which have and will continue to benefit from the project.
+The neighborhoods directly adjacent to the project are the South Street Seaport, Chinatown and the Lower East Side, all of whom have and will continue to be beneficially impacted by the project.